Data Types and Variables

 Declaration Syntax

-Structure variables are declared using the same syntax as declaring a numeric variable.
-Also, an array of structures may be declared.
+Structure variables use the same syntax as numeric variables.
+You can also declare an array of structures.

 var <VariableName> as <Type>